 - Suppliers: Let us not forget the suppliers in the operation plan.
 Give details about the suppliers you plan to work with.
 Investors can check if the suppliers are reliable sources or not.

-- Assets: It is also important that you inform investors about the assets you plan to use or are crucial for the functioning of your business.
+- Assets: It is also important that you inform investors about the assets you plan to use or that are crucial for the functioning of your business.
 Be specific about these assets and explain how they will play a role in the development of your products and services.
 On top of that, explain how you aim to protect assets or intellectual property that streamlines the functioning of the business.

 Show a Realistic Financial Plan

 A financial plan plays a crucial role in the decision-making process.
-Investors need to understand how you plan to allocate the capital received.
+Investors need to understand how they plan to allocate the capital received.
 As you give a bifurcation of the capital in the financial plan, here is a list of things you can start focusing on.

 - An Initial/Start-up funding: The first thing you need to cover in this outline is the initial funding you will require to give your business a kick-start.
 Explain the fund’s allocation and how shareholders may benefit from this initial funding.